 When Caring Changes

-Your caring role will change or end over time.
+Your caring role may change or end over time.
 Change can be difficult for everyone and we are here to help you navigate your way to what happens next.

 Maybe the person you care for may have recovered and no longer needs care

 Maybe the person you have been caring for may need to go to hospital.